 |Headhunting is a huge cost to the company as headhunters have to invest time and effort to identify and approach passive candidates.||Recruiting is comparatively less expensive than headhunting since recruiters look for candidates who are actively looking for a job.|

 |Headhunters search for candidates for very specific, high-level executive roles that are hard to fill.
 Such open roles are usually small in number.||A recruiter usually has to fill a large number of open roles.|

 |Since the executive level roles are hard to fill, headhunters need to spend a very long time on each position and candidate to ensure they get the right match.||Recruiters need to fill a large number of roles; hence their focus is on quantity.
 This means that they spend less time on each candidate and very quickly move on to the next.|

-Both headhunters and recruiters have vital roles in searching and hiring the right employees for their organizations.
+Both headhunters and recruiters have vital roles in searching for and hiring the right employees for their organizations.
 However, headhunting and recruitment have different scopes and functions.
-While in-house recruiters or recruitment agencies can conduct recruitment, headhunting needs the active involvement of the board of directors of the company as the job positions are of executive-level which makes it important for the companies to understand the difference.
+While in-house recruiters or recruitment agencies can conduct recruitment, headhunting needs the active involvement of the board of directors of the company as the job positions are of executive level which makes it important for the companies to understand the difference.